FullEnrich vs. Clay Comparison

 Getting data into your CRM cleanly is where enrichment turns into pipeline.

 FullEnrich has a native HubSpot integration that pushes enriched contacts with deduplication and field mapping.
 Salesforce, Pipedrive, and Zendesk are coming soon.
+Non-HubSpot teams must bridge via Zapier, Make, or n8n -- a third-party dependency that adds latency and a point of failure to every enrichment workflow.
 Outreach tool integrations (Smartlead, Salesloft, Outreach, Gong) are also unreleased.
-Today, non-HubSpot teams must bridge via Zapier, Make, or n8n, adding friction to every enrichment workflow.

 Clay connects natively to Salesforce and HubSpot, with a dedicated Salesforce Package that surfaces Clay workflows inside SFDC.
 The built-in Sequencer handles email outreach directly, and Ads syncs audiences to ad platforms.
 For teams already using Clay as their operational hub, the path from data to action is short.
-But reaching that point requires building and maintaining the workflows.
+But reaching that point requires building and maintaining the workflows -- and CRM integrations require the $446/month Growth plan.

-ZoomInfo integrates with Salesforce, HubSpot, Microsoft Dynamics 365, and 120+ tools across its marketplace.
+ZoomInfo integrates with Salesforce, HubSpot, Microsoft Dynamics 365, and 120+ tools across its marketplace -- all native API-to-API connections, not middleware-dependent.
 GTM Workspace lets sellers act on signals without leaving the platform: AI-drafted outreach, one-click CRM updates, buying group intelligence, and deal execution all happen in one place.

 GTM Studio lets marketers and RevOps build plays in natural language and activate them across email, ads, direct mail, and SDR routing.
 For teams building custom tools, APIs and MCP expose the same intelligence to any application, including Claude and ChatGPT.